nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-03-mr_robot_ctf.md

 ![screenshot19](../assets/images/mr_robot_ctf/screenshot19.png)

 Unfortunately, we do not have the permissions to open the file.
-Looks like we need to find a way to log in as 'robot'.
+Looks like we need to find a way to log in as robot.

 In the same directory, there is a **password.raw-md5** file:

 ![screenshot20](../assets/images/mr_robot_ctf/screenshot20.png)

-This seems to be the md5-hashed password for 'robot'!
-We can use `john` with the rockyou.txt wordlist to crack the password:
+The file contains the md5-hashed password for robot!
+We can use `john` to crack the password:

 ```
 john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt --format=Raw-MD5